 Ready to go on a cruise?

 Chiuri’s Resort 2020 collection has a chic global nomad feel, she mixes African wax print textiles with luxurious cashmere and silk jacquard, Murano glass beads and raffia embroideries.
 There were many exciting collaborations to create this resort collection.
-A women’s textile and ceramic association from Morocco created woven pieces like a coat with fringes, Monsieur Pathé’O, who used to make shirts for Nelson Mandela, created a look with Mandela’s face on the back, British milliner Stephen Jones designed the head turbans with a milliner from Ghana.
+A women’s textile and ceramic association from Morocco created woven pieces like a coat with fringes.
+Monsieur Pathé’O, who used to make shirts for Nelson Mandela, created a look with Mandela’s face on the back, and British milliner Stephen Jones designed the head turbans with a milliner from Ghana.
 The collection comes mainly in earthy tones, ochre, garnet and some navy and beige as well, with big lions, birds and other creatures wax-printed.

 Miuccia showed Prada Resort 2020 collection in New York for the second time, at the Italian house’s headquarters, the Piano Factory.
 It was a star-studded event, with Uma Thurman, Diane Kruger and Elle Fanning, to name a few.
 Prada’s Resort 2020 is straightforward and unpretentious.
 Prada explained that the collection's "simplicity is a protest against too much.”